Lake Tahoe Basin Fire Academy

 There are A NUMBER OF STUDENT SCHOLARSHIPS that you can apply for each spring.
 Scholarships make it possible to earn money for college that does not ever need to be repaid.
 While some of LTCC's scholarships are competitive, there is a wide variety available you can apply for for free that are awarded based on all kinds of qualities and interests.

-• Completion of HEA106 (Emergency Medical Responder) or EMR card, OR Completion of HEA140C (Emergency Medical Technician) with a "B" or better or equivalent EMT course certificate of completion.
+- Completion of HEA106 (Emergency Medical Responder) or EMR card, OR Completion of HEA131BD (ST: Emergency Medical Technician) with a "B" grade or better, or equivalent EMT course certificate of completion.

-• A physician's clearance is required for participation.
+- A physician's clearance is required for participation in the Fire Academy.

 Interested in attending the LTBFA?
-Fill out the form below:
+Fill out this form:

 What do I get when I complete the Fire Academy?